vana1219/IOS_App_preWork/README.md

 ## Notes

 During the time learning how to do it, trying to figured out how to drag a lables and button was a little bit hard.
+Step 3 which is connect UI to logic was a little challenging too.
 After that, I tried to join Slack, and it helped me a lot.
-It was a little challenge to figure out where to put each code in order.
 Other than that, everything was obvious.
 It is a cool thing that I have to learn.

 ## License